blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

                  and f the respective feature value as bool, int or float
         :return type: pandas.Series
         """
-        # s is a function that serializes the config
+        # Do some pre-processing if needed for all parameters
-        # f is a function that calculates the feature value for the config
+        # f is a function that calculates the feature value for each single parameter combination
-        return [(s(config), f(x, config)) for config in param]
+        return [(convert_to_output_format(config), f(x, config)) for config in param]

-After implementing the feature calculator, please add it to the :mod:`tsfresh.feature_extraction.feature_calculators` submodule. tsfresh will only find feature calculators that are in this submodule.

 Writing your own time-based feature calculators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~